FREE ITEM

 [PL 2]

-A handheld submachinegun derivative of the popular Uzi platform, the Kochikame is a lightweight weapon that can field a handful of attachments useful in a number of environments, from a foregrip for usage by vehicle crews to a stub-barrel commonly allowing the weapon to be used as a sidearm for security forces and soldiers alike.
-The submachinegun even sees usage amongst a rare handful of special forces groups, thanks to its compact nature, compatibility with suppressors, and capacity for modification with a variety of different optics.
-It sees usage in the USRF by both vehicle crewmen and frontline soldiers alike - a reliable, rapid-fire option far more compact than any rifle.
+A derivative of the infamous Uzi platform, the Kochikame is a lightweight weapon that can field a handful of attachments for a number of environments.
+From a foregrip for additional control in CQB to a stub-barrel to shorten the weapon's size, the Kochikame sees use by security forces and soldiers alike.
+It even sees usage amongst a rare handful of special forces groups thanks to its compatibility with suppressors and ease of concealment.

 BASE TOOL: Norte